What is an electrical power transformer?

 Transformer winding deterioration occurs due to mechanical injury and insulation failure of the winding.
-The transformer must be disconnected from the electrical supply system as soon as possible whenever a short circuit occurs because arc can cause oil fir in the transformer.
+The transformer must be disconnected from the electrical supply system as soon as possible whenever a short circuit occurs because an arc can cause oil fire in the transformer.
 For this reason, an automatic protection system or relay protection system is mandatory.

-A transformer protection device is most necessary in the high voltage power system to safe from surge voltage.
+A transformer protection device is most necessary in the high voltage power system to be safe from surge voltage.
 There are different types of protection systems used to prevent and take action against transformer faults.
 Some protective device is given below.

 - Buchholz relay

-- Over current relay
+- Over-current relay

 - Earth fault relay

 Buchholz relay is an important device to prevent all kinds of transformer faults.
 Basically, the Buchholz relay is the protective device and gas actuated.
 Those are the oil-immersed transformer Buchholz relay is installed there.
 All oil-immersed transformers don’t require a Buchholz relay.
 Those transformers rating more than 750 KVA such transformer require Buchholz relay to prevent any kind of incipient faults.
 Whenever a fault occurs the relay gives the alarm and disconnects from the supply system.
 If the transformer oil level is decreased then it also gives an alarm.

 Over current relay

 Over-current relay is also a comprehensive protective device that is widely used for transformer protection purposes.
 Basically, over current relay provide protection against transformer phase-to-phase faults and overloading.
 This protection system is used for high-voltage transformers.